-Rishikesh is around 250 kilometers away from India’s Capital, Delhi and 30 kilometers from Haridwar.
+Rishikesh is around 250 kilometres away from India’s Capital, Delhi and 30 kilometres from Haridwar.
 And below is the option you can choose to reach Rishikesh.

 By Road– Uttarakhand roadways buses are constantly running between Delhi and Rishikesh.
 It’s the most preferred route among travellers.
 Ticket costs per person ranging from Rs 385 to 900 (normal buses to luxury Volvos).